Katholikentag: History

 The first official Katholikentag festival was organized by Adam Franz Lennig and held in Mainz from 3 to 6 October 1848.
 The idea was a "general assembly of Catholic society in Germany" (Generalversammlung des katholischen Vereins Deutschlands), originally intended for delegates of the Catholic Church in Germany.
 The 87 delegates and about 100 visitors met with the aim of improving relations between the Catholic Church in Germany and the German government.

 During the ensuing decades the Katholikentags increased in popularity and fame.
 They became an opportunity for Catholics to discuss and celebrate their faith.
-Since then, the Roman Catholic Church in Germany has become one of a set of state religions.
+Since then, the Catholic Church in Germany has become one of a set of state religions.
 Katholikentag in Germany is now managed by the Central Committee for German Catholics.
 It continues to be a cultural gathering for Germans of the Catholic faith, and major German politicians and celebrities attend the event.

 During 1968, members of Katholikentag were among the dissidents and protesters of the encyclical Humanae Vitae.